You might hear different things about when a baby is ready to be born, or when he can safely be born even if he’s premature.

 Which trimester is the most critical?

-The first trimester is when all the structural and organ development is underway.
-At this stage, a developing fetus is the most vulnerable to any harmful influences.
+The first trimester is when all the structural and organ development of your baby is underway.
+In the first 12 weeks of pregnancy, a developing baby is the most vulnerable to any harmful influences.

 It’s also the time when birth defects and miscarriages are most likely to happen.

-During this stage of pregnancy, getting plenty of high-quality nutrition helps your body support the amazing development going on inside.
+During this stage of fetal development, getting plenty of high-quality nutrition helps your body support the amazing development going on inside.

-Not drinking alcohol, and avoiding tobacco smoke and harmful substances will go a long way to protecting your baby in this critical period of development.
+Not drinking alcohol, and avoiding tobacco smoke and harmful substances will go a long way to protecting your baby in this critical period of fetal development.
+Your healthcare provider can advise you on ways to have a healthy pregnancy, especially if you drank alcohol before you knew you were pregnant.

 Find out more in What To Avoid During The First Trimester.